mesosphere/dcos-docs-site/pages/docs/1.10/networking/load-balancing-vips/virtual-networks/index.md

 ---
+layout: layout.pug
-post_title: Virtual Networks
+title: Virtual Networks
 feature_maturity: preview
-menu_order: 20
+menuWeight: 20
 ---

 DC/OS enables virtual networking through the use of virtual networks.
 DC/OS virtual networks enable you to provide each container in the system with a unique IP address (“IP-per-container”) with isolation guarantees amongst subnets.
 DC/OS virtual networks offer the following advantages: